valtimo-platform/valtimo-documentation/introduction/architectural-overview.md

 -	The presentation tier is the user interface, based on Angular.
 It’s referred to as Frontend.
 -	The (business) logic tier is the heart of Valtimo, built in Kotlin/Java.
 It’s referred to as Backend.
--	For the data tier PostgreSQL is used – MySQL is supported for versions < 9.
+-	For the data tier PostgreSQL (advised) and MySQL are supported.

 ## Product v.s. implementation